wr3cckl3ss/system3/README.md

 And to those, that did take advantage of this.
 Nothing goes unpunished without consequences.
 And as of today, many of you know what that consequence is.
 (RELOCK!?)
 HAHA!
 It's people like those in that community that ultimately ruin and hinder FUTURE exploits or privilege escalation methods from being released.
 And that goes to show, why their hasnt been much movement here on the repo.
-But there will be some today and more coming soon.

 ## FTL Update & #system3_powerpack.zips (2.9.24)
 As many are aware, the project no longer has the original 'OperationSamsungsLullaby' zips or any of the Non-Galaxy zips.
 I do not plan on reintroducing those zips back again.
-If there was something you may have wanted or needed, then look around, they cant he too hard to find.
+If there was something you may have wanted or needed, then look around, they cant be too hard to find.
 Use your brainpower to find your answers.
 No one is going to do it for you.

 <div align="center">